 Online Learning Community: Inclusive Pedagogy

-Each semester, a 7-week teaching circle is offered online via MyCourses.
-This circle focuses on how to incorporate inclusive teaching activities and habits into the classroom experience to better serve today’s college student’s culturally-informed learning.
+Each semester, a 7-week learning community is offered online via MyCourses.
+This learning community focuses on how to incorporate inclusive teaching activities and habits into the classroom experience to better serve today’s college student’s culturally-informed learning.
 Tenured, non-tenured, adjunct faculty, teaching staff and graduate students are welcomed to participate.